micro-manager/micro-manager.github.io/_pages/MeadowlarkLC.md

 Copy the Meadowlark Optics `usbdrvd.dll` into the Micro-Manager installation folder.
 The file can be found in the `\C++ Example\64 bit\` directory on the installation drive supplied by the manufacturer.

-Optionally, also copy the `mmgr_dal_MeadowlarkLC.csv` file into the Micro-Manager installation folder.
-This file contains voltage versus retardance calibration data at several wavelengths for up to two LCs connected to the controller.
+The device adapter is supplied with a `mmgr_dal_MeadowlarkLC.csv` file which contains voltage versus retardance calibration data at three wavelengths for two LCs.
+It enables approximate conversion between voltage and retardance.
 The file may be updated with calibration data provided by the manufacturer.
-If the `mmgr_dal_MeadowlarkLC.csv` file is omitted, a generic internal voltage vs retardance curve will be used which can provide approximate results.

 ### Supported devices